RoggersAnguzu/ArduinoTwinkleStarPlayer/README.md

-# Arduino Twinkle, Twinkle, Little Star Player
+# Arduino Twinkle star Player with a Piezo

 This Arduino project allows you to play the "Twinkle, Twinkle, Little Star" melody using a simple piezo speaker.
 It uses an Arduino board to generate musical tones corresponding to the notes in the melody.